 - Is Facebook the best social network or the most prominent?

-- Is that laptop you’re using the best one or the most affordable?
+- Is your laptop the best one or the most affordable?

 - Is the coffee you’re drinking the best out there or the most convenient?